zolli22/izoll_blogdown/content/authors/admin/_index.md

 title: Ingrid Zoll
 ---

 Hi!
 I'm Ingrid.
-I am a junior at Reed College, where I am majoring in biology and minoring in French.
+I'm a junior at Reed College, where I am majoring in biology and minoring in French.
 I am an educational technology consultant in the mLab, where I help students and faculty with various data projects.
 I love creating maps as well as effective/gorgeous/interesting data visualizations.
-I am passionate about data education and making coding/learning how to work with data more accessible and effective.
+I am passionate about data education and making coding and data skills education more accessible and effective.

 In my free time, I can be found baking bread, knitting, or messing around with different color palettes in R.